EU Prepares to Vote on Retaliatory Tariffs Against US on Wednesday

-The list is based on the comments that EU member states and others have been able to submit since the beginning of March.
+The list is on its way out to member states and has been compiled by the EU Commission based on the comments received from countries and others since the beginning of March.

-Even if the EU prefers negotiations, we cannot wait forever.
-We have received valuable input from member states and have a robust list of countermeasures, says Sefcovic at the press conference after the EU countries' extraordinary trade minister meeting in Luxembourg.
+Although the EU prefers negotiations, we cannot wait forever.
+We have received valuable input from member states and have a robust list of countermeasures, says Trade Commissioner Maros Sefcovic at the press conference after the EU countries' extraordinary trade minister meeting in Luxembourg on Monday.

-A vote on the list will be held on Wednesday, after which a decision on the countermeasures – which primarily concern the steel and aluminum tariffs announced by the USA at the beginning of March – will be taken on April 12.
+A vote on the list will be held on Wednesday, after which the countermeasures – which concern the steel and aluminum tariffs announced by the USA at the beginning of March – will come into effect from April 12.

 Wants zero tariffs